ACH vs Wire Transfer: Differences Summed Up

 When to Use ACH Payments

-Use ACH payments for business to business (B2B) payments, where batch processing yields efficiency and payment amounts may be smaller.
-Also, consider using ACH for personal online bill payments in the United States to save money on fees.
-Some banks and other financial institutions offer free bill pay via ACH.
+A key advantage of ACH transfers is their utility for recurring transactions.
+This makes them ideal for business-to-business (B2B) payments, where batch processing yields higher efficiency for billers and employers.
+For employees, ACH streamlines direct deposit with standing authorization.
+ACH is useful for personal online bill payments to save money on processing fees.
+Some banks and other financial service providers offer free bill pay via ACH.

 When to use Wire Transfers

 Wire transfers are designed for one-off payments.
 Each transaction requires a new authorization and incurs a separate fee.
 Use wire transfers for large transaction amounts that must be processed quickly.
 This includes large B2B transaction payments, like commercial real estate and M&A transaction payments.
 For consumers, it’s preferable to use wire transfers for large personal payments, including real estate down payments and closing costs.
 Consider using wire transfers for other one-time personal payments that justify paying the wire fee.
 When making international payments, use either Global ACH when available or wire transfers.